 It doesn’t matter which days you work out, as long as you complete 3 alternating workouts with a day’s rest in between.

 I personally prefer allocating most of my workouts on Friday and Sunday when I have more time and energy.

 You’ll notice that there is only 1 or 2 dedicated bicep and tricep exercises each week.
 That’s because the other push/pull exercises will also work the biceps and triceps.
 And you don’t want to overtrain these muscles as a beginner

 Moving Forward With The Kalibre Programme:

 Start the program by choosing a comfortable weight you’re confident with for each exercise.

-Then complete 4 sets of 10 repetitions for each exercise, with a 1 minute 30-second rest between sets.
+Then complete 4 sets of 10 repetitions for each exercise, with a 1-minute to 30-second rest between sets.

 Take note of the weights you’re using for each exercise, and how difficult it is to complete.

 At this point, don’t worry if you aren’t challenged.
 Your current objective is to benchmark your current strength for next week and beyond.
 Additionally, you’ll be able to get a feel for the form and technique of each exercise.

 After the first taster week has been completed, you’ll need to optimize the reps and weight for maximal muscle gains.

 Choose a weight that fatigues you in 4 sets of 9 reps in: